-In War Dust, there are multiple battlefields full of terrain and structures which dictate the tactics you must use.
-Drive a wide array of different types of vehicles into combat, all in full VR.
+In War Dust, multiple battlefields full of terrain and structures dictate the tactics you must use.
+Drive a wide array of vehicles into combat, all in full VR.

 #5.
 Pavlov VR

-Pavlov VR uses track pad locomotion, so you’ll need to have a pretty good VR stomach.
+Pavlov VR uses trackpad locomotion, so you must have a pretty good VR stomach.
 You can hold a rifle with one hand, but your aim will be terrible.
 Hold it with two hands, and it will work a lot better.
 Move your controllers up and down in unison to line up your rifle and aim down the sights.

 This game does have a learning curve to understand the controls.
 Once you are comfortable, this game really takes on a life of its own.
 Pavlov is a little different than Fortnite in that its not a battle royale game.
-However, it’s a really good development full of a lot of good features.
+However, it’s a really good development full of many good features.

-Plus, there is also an Oculus Quest version of Pavlov which can be loaded via SideQuest.
+Plus, there is also a Meta Quest version called Pavlov Shack.
 This is in addition to the original version available on Steam for any VR headset.